benjosephjones07/milestone-project-frakard/README.md

 ### Code

-* Bootstrap 5 was used frequently throughout project development for the purposes of responsiveness and grid system layout
+* Bootstrap 5 was used frequently throughout project development for the purposes of responsiveness and grid system layout.
+* [This](https://github.com/Code-Institute-Solutions/SampleREADME#code-institute-website) Code Institute README.md template was consulted and tailored during the writing of this README.md file for the purposes of structure, typical README.md contents, and boiler plate materials.

 ### Content

-* All content was written by the developer
+* All content was written by the developer.

 ### Media

-* The background image was taken by Gabe Jones with usage rights belonging to Frakard
+* The background image was taken by Gabe Jones with usage rights belonging to Frakard.
-* All other images were created by the developer
+* All other images were created by the developer.

 ### Acknowledgements